Experience the Stars: Namibia's Dark Sky Corridor

 📅 When to Visit

-• Best months: May–October (cool, clear nights; galactic centre overhead).
+Best months: May–October (cool, clear nights; galactic center overhead).

-• Summer (Nov–Mar): Hot days, occasional thunderstorms, excellent views of Magellanic Clouds.
+Summer (Nov–Mar): Hot days, occasional thunderstorms, excellent views of the Magellanic Clouds.

 🎒 What to Pack for Stargazing